NALTP/Rules/README.md

         - (2) Dropped players:
           - (aa) Any dropped player will be eligible for the Minors draft unless called up by another team during the remainder of the first add/drop period.
         - (3) Called up players:
-          - (aa) Any called up player will be removed from the Minors draft unless dropped during the remainder of the first add/drop period or awarded DEP status.
+          - (aa) Any called up player will be removed from the Minors draft unless dropped during the remainder of the first add/drop period.
       - (ii) Second add/drop period:
         - (1) Add/drop pool:
           - (aa) All rostered players in the leagues below who passed through the Majors draft will be considered eligible.
           - (bb) Any player who passed through the Majors draft unclaimed but declined to play in Minors will be considered eligible after confirmation of interest.
         - (2) Dropped players:
           - (aa) Any dropped player will be eligible to be called up to Majors by a team other than the one dropping them for the remainder of the open add/drop period.
-          - (bb) Dropped players who are not called up will be entered into the Minors add/drop pool after confirmation of interest so long as they do not posess DEP status.
+          - (bb) Dropped players who are not called up will be entered into the Minors add/drop pool after confirmation of interest.
             - (I) Players who decline to drop will remain eligible for loans, but not call-ups, for the remainder of the season.
           - (cc) Players dropped from Majors during the second add/drop period will not be eligible for Novice free agency if they have played any minutes in Majors that season.
         - (3) Called up players: